-Where the Office sets a time limit in a notification, the 'relevant event' is the date on which the document is notified or deemed notified, depending on the rules governing the means of notification.
-A notification issued by electronic means is deemed to have been notified on the fifth calendar day following the day on which the document is placed in the account holder's inbox (see paragraph 3.2.1 above) and a notification issued by post or courier is deemed to have been notified on the tenth day after it was posted (see paragraph 3.2.2 above).
+Where the Office sets a time limit in a notification indicating a time limit in terms of days, weeks or months (usually 2 months), the 'relevant event' is the date on which the document is notified or deemed notified, depending on the rules governing the notification.
+A notification issued by electronic means is deemed to have been notified on the fifth calendar day following the day on which the document is placed in the account holder's inbox (see paragraph 3.2.1) and a notification issued by post or courier is deemed to have been notified on the tenth day after it was posted (see paragraph 3.2.2).